 - Do you think Mark got permission from John and James (sort of "cult" reputation-protection style) before writing of their misguided passion to "be first"?
 (Mark 10:35-44)

 - Perhaps Luke secured "rights" to disclose the whisperings at the Last Passover to all of creation in Luke 22:24?
 What do you think?

-- Was Jesus gossiping when he said "negative" things behind the backs of Herod (Mk 8:15), the Pharisees, (Mt 12:38-40) the Teachers of the Law (Lk 20:45), and the Sadducees (Mt 16:6)?
+- Was Jesus gossiping when he said "negative" things behind the backs of the Pharisees and Herod ((Mk 8:15), the Teachers of the Law (Lk 20:45-47), and the Sadducees (Mt 16:6)?
 Was it gossip for Jesus to warn His disciples against false teachers and prophets, etc., when these teachers and prophets weren't around?

 - When Chloe reported to Paul about the "divisions", "party-spirit", and "man-following" carnality of the Corinthians, did Paul rebuke her for gossiping, or receive this news as from the Lord and base a several chapters of Holy Scripture on this "negative" report?
 (1Cor 1:11)